UX designer leading the process. Responsible for design from conception to delivery.

 These were the main findings uncovered by the usability study:

-- Repeating offers: Sellers want an option to save repeating offers and be able to re-use them.
+- Repeated offers: Sellers wanted an option to save repeated offers and be able to reuse them.

 - People reported that it would be good to have a way to add offers to categories (e.g., Fruits, Vegetables, Dairy, etc.)

-- People want an insight into analytics (how many orders they had and how much are their total earnings)
+- People wanted an insight into analytics (how many orders they had and how much are their total earnings)

 Refining the design

-Based on the insights from the usability studies, I applied design changes like providing an option for repeating orders.
+Based on the insights from the usability studies, I applied design changes like providing an option for repeated orders.

 The designs for screen size variation included mobile, tablet, and desktop.
 I optimized the designs to fit specific user needs of each device and screen size.

-It was really inspiring working on this project because it's focused on dealing with the pandemic's difficulties and helping people keep their jobs.
+It was really inspiring working on this project because it was focused on dealing with the pandemic's difficulties and helping people keep their jobs.

-We conducted many interviews, which was useful for my experience and improving my skills.
-I tend to keep user-centric design until the end, and create the product regarding users' needs.
+We conducted many interviews, which was useful for my experience to improve my skills.
+I kept a user-centric design until the end and created the product regarding users' needs.

 - Work on accessibility